tejas-2232/Algorithmic_javascript/README.md

 #### Event Details

  Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
-All backgrounds and skill levels are encouraged to complete the challenge.
+People from all backgrounds and having different skill levels are encouraged to complete the challenge.
 * Hacktoberfest is a celebration open to everyone in our global community.

 * Pull requests can be made in any GitHub-hosted repositories/projects.